secretstartups/handbook/content/handbook/marketing/sales-development/How-Tos.md

 1. If there's no matched account, but there's another lead at same company that has the `MQL` status, assign both leads to the owner with the earliest `MQL Date`.
    1. If there's no matched account, but there's another lead that has the `Accepted` or `Qualifying` status, assign the new MQL to the owner of the accepted/qualifying leads.
 1. BDRs receiving leads not associated with `Actively Working` accounts must assign back to SDR team or chatter mktgops support.
-1. Qualified leads associated with “Actively Working” accounts are routed to BDR assigned to the Actively Working Account.
+1. Qualified leads associated with "Actively Working" accounts are routed to BDR assigned to the Actively Working Account.

 ### Telco and Finserv Routing